 All of these factors make it more challenging to provide an optimal end-user experience and manage network performance.

-For WiFi network monitoring and network management to be effective, you need much better visibility into what is going on across your entire network path.
+For WiFi network management systems to be effective, you need much better visibility into what is going on across your entire network path.

 You also need to be able to see the performance of your network segmented by building and by the application.
 This way, you can better understand what your supported end users are experiencing.